Fitness Model Lauren Simpson Knocks Out A Set Of Lateral Raises In A Sports Bra And Shorts For New Video

 Others were more serious with her praise.

-“Good one this Lauren so many people get it wrong,” a fourth fan said.
+“Good one this Lauren so many people get it wrong,” a third fan said.

 View this post on Instagram